MichaelRamamonjisoa/michaelramamonjisoa.github.io/_pages/about.md

 I obtained my master's degree in Computer Science at Warsaw University of Technology and my BSc from Wroclaw University of Science and Technology in Systems Engineering.

 **I'm searching for research positions starting in mid-2025.
-Don't hesitate to reach out in case you have one I could be a good fit for!**
+Don't hesitate to reach out in case you have one I could be a good fit for 🤗**

 News